-The vast majority of procurement organisations and professionals are focused – and incentivised – entirely by EBITDA.
+The vast majority of procurement organizations and professionals are focused – and incentivized – entirely by EBITDA.
 For those working in the function, this usually means working to reduce costs, while maintaining service levels.

 On the supplier side, the most obvious method of improving working capital is to increase payment terms, so cash remains in the business for longer.
 Here, the benefit can be felt almost as soon as the next run of invoices is processed because instead of paying suppliers after 30 days, you’re paying after 60, creating immediate and significant improvements to the cash situation.

 The first stage for any procurement function looking to make improvements is to define a strategy, working with finance to identify what payment terms it would like to operate, and how to segment suppliers.
 You cannot push the same payment terms for a utility business as you can for cash-rich professional services, for instance, so thought needs to be given to how critical cash is to the business or sector.

 You cannot push the same payment terms for a utility business as you can for cash-rich professional services… so thought needs to be given to how critical cash is to the business or sector.

 One issue here, though, is that very few firms know what the optimum payment terms should be.
 Many businesses might say 45 days, but there are cases where this can be lengthened without causing too many issues for suppliers.